 - How to install Windows on a Chromebook

 This is pretty easy if you’ve used an Apple or Windows touchpad in the past.
 Instead of tapping with one finger, tap on the pad with two fingers while hovering over the object you want to right-click.
 The touchpad will interpret your two fingers as a right-click and show the dropdown menu — or whatever else your right-click is supposed to unveil.

 The key here is timing and position because your fingers need to tap down and rise back at the same time, or things can go a little screwy.
-If you’ve never tried to right-click like this before, it may take a little practice to get down (always make sure the touchpad is clean and dry, that makes a lot of difference).
+If you’ve never tried to right-click like this before, it may take a little practice to get down (always make sure the touchpad is clean and dry, which makes quite a difference).

 This is a little more complicated.
-To move objects using the Chromebook touchpad, you can’t just hold down.
-You have to combine right and left clicks instead.
+To move objects using the Chromebook touchpad, you have to combine right and left clicks.
 First, tap the pad while hovering over the object, but keep your finger held lightly down on the pad.
-Then, with your second finger, tap down and move that second finger across the pad to move the object.
+Then, with your second finger, tap down and move it across the pad to move the object.